kermitt2/entity-fishing/doc/docker.rst

 An image for *entity-fishing* is available on Docker Hub:

-- Pull the image from Docker Hub (check the [latest version number](https://hub.docker.com/r/grobid/entity-fishing/tags)):
+- Pull the image from Docker Hub (check the `latest version number <https://hub.docker.com/r/grobid/entity-fishing/tags>`_:
 ::
     $ docker pull grobid/entity-fishing:${latest_entity_fishing_version}

-The current latest version should be:
+The current latest version should be (image size: 3GB):
 ::
     $ docker pull grobid/entity-fishing:0.0.5